Satoru-Shibata-JPN/Kaggle/README.md

       - Code Bronze Medal
 1. [COVID-19 with H2OAutoML Baseline Model](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_COVID-19_with_H2OAutoML_Baseline.ipynb)
     - Lead sentences
-      - Experimented with AutoML performance, but found the original to be more powerful!
+      - Experimented with AutoML performance, but found the original to be more powerful.
       - This led to the original development of the LightGBM optimization.
     - Issue
       - COVID-19 infection explosion and new global challenges.
     - Significance
-      - Improvement of coding techniques for anonymized Table data
+      - Improvement of coding techniques for anonymized Table data.
-      - Accumulate experiences using AutoML
+      - Accumulate experiences using AutoML.
     - Purpose
-      - Optimization Regression Prediction with AutoML
+      - Optimization Regression Prediction with AutoML.
     - Methodology
       - Set RMSLE as evaluation function for Regression Prediction with H2O.
-      - Extract the optimized Regression Prediction Models: Deep Learning, XGBoost, GLM, GBM
+      - Extract the optimized Regression Prediction Models: Deep Learning, XGBoost, GLM, GBM, etc.
     - Results
-      - Score: RMSLE = 0.086
+      - Score: RMSLE = 0.086.
-      - Code: 6 Points
+      - Code: 6 Points.
     - Considerations
       - Original development was more powerful than H2OAutoML.
       - Opportunity to work on Optimized Regression Prediction with LightGBM.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Optimized Predictive Model with H2OAutoML](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Optimized_Predictive_Model_with_H2OAutoML.ipynb)
     - Lead sentences
-      - Even in Binary Classification, AutoML was found to be inferior to proprietary!
+      - Even in Binary Classification, AutoML was found to be inferior to proprietary.
       - It is thought that the difference was due to Preprocess and Feature Engineering.
     - Issue
       - Regression Prediction by H2OAutoML was inferior to original development.